prolego-team/ood-transformers/docs/ambiguous-transformer.md

 ## TLDR

 In Prolego labs, we set out to develop an NLP model that would be robust to out-of-distribution data.
 Drawing on extensive research in the computer vision field, we trained a transformer that intrinsically predicts out-of-distribution data, as well as performing well at the multi-label classification task at hand.
 Not only that but this method is also surprisingly simple to implement.
-For additional details beyond this post, or to review our implementation, check out our (paper)[] and (code repository)[].(TODO: add links).

 At the onset of this project, we agreed that there are a few crucial requirements that a viable solution must have: